 Operators Need to Brace Themselves for the True Cost of the Supply Chain

-Operators need to brace themselves for the true extent of inflationary pressures in the supply chain, and accept that suppliers can’t absorb the ongoing hikes in costs forever.
-Some of the increases will have to be passed down the line – soon.
+Operators need to come to terms with the true extent of inflationary pressures in the supply chain, and accept that suppliers can’t absorb the ongoing hikes in costs forever.
+More of the increases will have to be passed down the line.

-When applied to our industry, though, the ‘real’ number will be well north of 4.2%, fuelled by significant demand and corresponding increases in the global commodity pricing of steel, rubber, timber, resin, etc. As these increases are applied across our sector, we’re likely to see the cost of vehicles, bodywork and ancillaries escalating by as much 10% and maybe 15% in the short to mid-term.
+Nationally, annual inflation (Consumer Prices Index) hit 9.2% in May.
+When applied to our industry, though, the ‘real’ number will be well north of this figure, fuelled by significant demand and corresponding increases in the global commodity pricing of steel, rubber, timber, resin, etc. As these increases are applied across our sector, the cost of vehicles, bodywork and ancillaries will continue to escalate significantly in the short to mid-term.

-Currently, transport is the biggest contributor to inflation.
-Operators know only too well that fuel and driver costs have shot up; they see the impact they have on their businesses every day.
-The cost of fuel in September was at a record high, the highest it’s been since 2013.
+Currently, transport is one of the biggest contributors to inflation.
+Operators know only too well that fuel and driver costs have shot up (fuel to record highs) and they see the impact they have on their businesses every day.

-However, whilst operators are busy passing on their visible increased costs of, say 10%, anyone who hasn’t bought a new truck or had a major service for a while, will soon discover there are deeper, hidden cost increases.
+However, whilst operators are busy passing on their visible increased costs, anyone who hasn’t bought a new truck or had a major service for a while, will soon discover there are deeper, hidden cost increases.
 These will manifest themselves when they come to either replacing a fleet or keeping an existing fleet on the road.